So, you've decided to move ahead with building, or transitioning to, a software-defined data center, or SDDC. At...

 Perhaps the one piece of legacy gear that will be the most difficult to manage through an SDDC transition is the appliance-based firewall.
 While widely deployed to create security zones within a fabric, and to separate zones within the fabric from zones without, appliance-based firewalls are likely to be the most difficult devices to effectively manage.
 Overlaying an SDDC on top of existing equipment will challenge appliance-based firewalls with tunneling encapsulations, dynamic policies and other issues that will be difficult to solve.
 In the overlay model, security will need to be rethought entirely, including how security zones will be migrated from existing appliance-based firewalls to other techniques provided by the SDDC system itself.

 Moving data centers to an SDDC can result in a cleaner network over time, with many new options for building and managing a network at scale that meets business needs.
 The intermediate steps required to transition existing equipment to the SDDC environment, however, can be complex.
-Network operators need to consider these challenges, and plan around them, carefully.
+Network operators need to consider these challenges when moving data centers, and plan around them, carefully.

 Reducing risk when migrating your data center